Go directly to content

 The actual construction time will depend on the contractor chosen, but it is estimated that the construction period could range from four to six years.

-If construction begins in early 2025, it is possible that the ship tunnel could be completed around 2030.
+If construction begins late in 2025, it is possible that the ship tunnel could be completed around 2030.
 However, it will be easier to provide a more specific timeline once the general contractor is selected and more detailed planning is in place.

 • How will work on the tunnel be carried out?